bryanlc1/sonary/README.md

 # Sonary React app

-This project retrieves data from Musixmatch API.<hr>
+This project retrieves data from Musixmatch API.<br>
 This is a team project made with Pablo Apausa and Daniela Fermin
 ## You can find in the app web